jonathanclare/jonathanclare.github.io/cv/astrosat/notes.md

 * Password confusion - having to contact HQ for new password too often
 * Confusion over Microsoft accounts - personal vs work email

-## Hobbies
-* What little time left spend it with family and friends
-* Cycling + Mountain Biking
-* Kitesurfing in warmer months
-* Snowboard in Winter
-* Walking

-## Weaknesses
-* Testing - light bulb moment - instead of throwing away debugging turn them into tests - realised I was already testing but throwing away the tests
-* Never did a CS degree so still get the occassional "Should I know that"
-* Very front end / creative leaning - like to create things with the tools given to me - weaker on system administration side of things
-* Domain knowledge - can be learned

 ## Notes App Comments

 #### Why I used React / Redux
-* Provides in routing with react router
-* One way binding + central data store = godsend
-* I was developing a react app at the time and being in that mode already enabled me to generate a rapid prototype using alot of the ideas and code that I had availble
+* I was developing a react app at the time and being in that mode already enabled me to generate a rapid prototype using alot of the ideas and code that I had available to me
-* Plain old JavaScript would have been nigh on impossible to devel something not bug ridden in the time available
+* Plain old JavaScript would have been nigh on impossible to develop something not bug ridden in the time available
+* One way binding + central data store + routing = godsend

 #### Improvements
 https://jonathanclare.github.io/astrosat-notes-app/